yiisoft/yii2/docs/guide/output-client-scripts.md

 The arguments for [[yii\web\View::registerJsFile()|registerJsFile()]] are similar to those for [[yii\web\View::registerCssFile()|registerCssFile()]].
 In the above example, we register the `main.js` file with the dependency on the [[yii\web\JqueryAsset]].
-This means the `main.js` file will be added AFTER `jquery.js`.
-Without this dependency specification, the relative order between `main.js` and `jquery.js` would be undefined and the code would not work.
+It means that the `main.js` file will be added AFTER `jquery.js`.
+Without such dependency specification, the relative order between `main.js` and `jquery.js` would be undefined and the code would not work.

 An external script can be added like the following: